 In line fifty-four Cuchulain speaks.
 He inquires, seemingly randomly, into the identity of someone he’s heard singing outside in the woods.
 He has a sweet-sounding voice and the hero would like to know who he is.

 Someone is dispatched immediately to find this out and comes back without the information.
-Instead, the singing man told him that he’ll only give his name at “sword point,” or under pain of death.
-From the sixty-second line a reader will understand that this man is Cuchulain’s own son.
-He is repeating back to them the same like his mother told him to relay, that he needs “one / Who has a like vow from our triple dun”.
+Instead, the singing man told him that he’ll only give his name at “sword point,” or under the pain of death.
+From the sixty-second line, a reader will understand that this man is Cuchulain’s own son.
+He is repeating back to them the same as his mother told him to relay, that he needs “one / Who has a like vow from our triple dun”.

 Cuchulain is the only one among the grand feast who can boast such a vow and he cries out this fact.
-Through a compression of time and events, Cuchulain reaches the young man, fights him “in the leafy shade” of the forest and speaks to him.
+Through the compression of time and events, Cuchulain reaches the young man, fights him “in the leafy shade” of the forest, and speaks to him.

 Cuchulain does not recognize his own son immediately and instead threatens him with death.
 He doesn’t understand why this man would put up such a fight, he seems to be asking for death.
 Cuchulain asks him if he has nothing to live for.
 If there is no “maid” who loves him that he would like to return to.